-School of Medicine
+Dean, School of Medicine

 The school of Medicine was started as the second medical school in Kenya in 1988 and admitted the first intake of medical students in 1990 and graduated the first cohort of doctors in 1997.

-The school started as the Faculty of Health Sciences with 40 students of Medicine.
+school started as the Faculty of Health Sciences with 40 students of Medicine.
 In 1996 the BSc.
 Environmental Health was started with 20 students and in 1998 the BSc.
 Nursing was started with 20 students.

-In 1999 the Institute of Public Health was established within the Faculty of Health Sciences with an MPH Program.
+of Public Health was established within the Faculty of Health Sciences with an MPH Program.

 comprising of the MBChB and BSc.
 Nursing Programs and the School of Public Health was given the BSc.
 Environmental Health in addition to the MPH Program.

 of Medicine applies the problem based approach to teaching and adopts the SPICES (Student Centered, Problem Based, Integrated, Community Oriented, Electives and Early clinical exposure and systematic) model of innovative Medical Education.
 It has teaching

 The School has 17 departments and runs 11 postgraduate programs in Medicine, Child Health, Family Medicine, Medical Education, and Immunology.